-Recent Windows Operating systems do not reply to ping requites by default, replying to ICMP Echo Requests had been disabled in the default firewall policy.
+Recent Windows Operating systems do not reply to ping requests by default, replying to ICMP Echo Requests had been disabled in the default firewall policy.
 That means you will be getting ‘Request Timed Out’ from a Windows 10 PC even though it is connected and set up properly on the network.
-This same basic network security rule was applied on earlier Operating Systems including Windows 8.1 and Windows 7 too.
-Following guide shows you how to enable ping reply and make your Windows 10 desktop or laptop computer to reply ping requests from other network devices.
+This same basic network security rule was applied on earlier Operating Systems such as Windows 8.1 and 7 too.
+Following guide shows you how to enable ping reply and make your Windows 10 desktop or laptop computer to respond to ping requests from other network devices.

-If the Windows 10 computer is in domain network, then the global domain policy which is related to ICMP echo requests will be applied automatically by your system administrator in the work place.
-Here we are talking about workgroup, where the domain setup is not available like small office or your simple home network.
-Also, this guide shows you how to enable incoming FTP traffic in the Windows 10 firewall if you are planning to make your Windows 10 as FTP server by using Microsoft IIS or other FTP server programs like FileZilla FTP server.
+If the Windows 10 computer is in a domain network, then the global domain policy which is related to ICMP echo requests will be applied automatically by your system administrator in the workplace.
+Here we are talking about workgroup, where the domain setup is not available; for example, a small office or your simple home network.
+Also, this guide shows how to enable incoming FTP traffic in the Windows 10 firewall if you are planning to make your Windows 10 as FTP server by using Microsoft IIS or other FTP server programs like FileZilla FTP server.

 Simple Steps to Enable Ping Reply in Windows 10

-To open the rule, go to control panel by right clicking on start button and select Control Panel.
+To open the rule, go to control panel by right-clicking on the start button and select Control Panel.

 Click on Advanced Settings to get the ICMP rule (incoming and outbound connections) option.